 - Off-Campus Locations: If you are at a location where neither the Health Centre nor Security services are available, seek care from an outside provider such as a local urgent care clinic or family doctor.
 Obtain a doctor's note and provide this to your supervisor.
 If EMS is required, call 911.

 All injuries which occur on Humber property or during work-related activities off-campus must be reported to your supervisor and Health & Safety Services.

 - If you sustain a work-related injury, inform your supervisor as soon as possible.

 - Once advised of an injury, Supervisors are to complete a Health & Safety Incident Report and fax it to Health & Safety Services at: 416-675-4708 within 24 hours.

 - When notified of an injury, the Humber Health Centres and/or Humber Security will also complete reports which are sent to Health & Safety Services.

 - Health & Safety Services will, if necessary, report the injury to the Workplace Safety and Insurance Board (WSIB).

-It is important to maintain ongoing communication with your supervisor, Health & Safety Services, and if necessary the WSIB, during your recovery period.
-For injuries of a more serious nature, Health & Safety Services will work with you, your doctor and your supervisor to ensure a safe and timely return to work.
+It is important to maintain ongoing communication with your supervisor, Health and Safety Services, and if necessary the WSIB, during your recovery period.
+For injuries of a more serious nature, Health and Safety Services will work with you, your doctor and your supervisor to ensure a safe and timely return to work.

 HR Services | Health & Safety Services